dotCMS/plugin-seeds/com.dotcms.staticpublish.listener/README.md

 # README

-This plugin enables the push publishing of static objects from a dotCMS sender to a remote server using SSH File Transfer Protocol (SFTP).
+This plugin push publishing of static objects from a dotCMS sender to a remote server using SSH File Transfer Protocol (SFTP).
 It is done through a push publishing listener that is subscribed to an event `SingleStaticPublishEndpointSuccessEvent`, once this plugin is deployed on dotCMS as a dynamic plugin.

+You need to create a Static Endpoint, after the bundle is successfully saved locally is going to try to transfer the files to the SFTP server.

 For further information about dotCMS Dynamic Plugins and Push Publishing Listeners, please visit: